AnikaLegal/clerk/docs/emails.md

 The events webhook needs to be configured manually and is difficult to test because we only get one webhook (which we use for production).

 To listen for inbound emails in your development environment run [ngrok](https://ngrok.com/).
-This will print the public endpoint, e.g "https://90c8-194-193-130-131.ngrok.io".
+This will print the public endpoint, e.g. "https://90c8-194-193-130-131.ngrok.io".

 ```bash
 # Start ngrok (https://ngrok.com/) and take note of the address